Spotted in South Melbourne

 15 Feb 2019:

 Done over so often it’s a mess !
-This little #terracehouse in Dow Street #SouthMelbourne has both windows altered, the street one maybe restored to Victorian from some other shape, the bricks #sandblasted to bits, the unusual timber lintel looks bad, and the fences in two different bricks are just off-putting, but the #reddoor is great.
-The sort of very small house in a #backlane that might have been classed as a slum in the 50s/60s, when it would have been two bedrooms, a small sitting room an an outdoor loo with a family of four or more.
-Now it’s a cosy #onebedroomhouse, all done up inside, and sold for $750,000 four years ago. @ The Party Room for Kids
+But charming.
+Back street of South Melbourne, corner of Dow & Napier Pace.
+Looks like maybe once a corner shop, with that timber lintel all round, though unusual that one side is set back.
+Both main windows altered, the street one shrunk, the other one turned into doors, the bricks #sandblasted to bits (with unusual angled brick eaves detail), the lintel looks in bad shape, and the fence in two different bricks is just off-putting, but the #reddoor is great.
+The sort of very small house in a #backlane that might have been classed as a slum in the 50s/60s, when it would have been two bedrooms, a small sitting room an an outdoor loo with a family of four or more (actually not sure how that would fit if it was a shop).
+Now it’s a cosy #onebedroomhouse, all done up inside, and sold for $750,000 four years ago.

 15 March 2019: